Month-End Close Process Checklist: How to Get Through Your Financial Close Efficiently

 Mosaic Can Drive a More Efficient Month-End Close Process

 Mosaic isn’t a close automation solution—but its ability to integrate data from all of your systems of record in real time satisfies those two prerequisites for better accounting procedures and an efficient month-end close process.
-With Mosaic in place, multiple steps of the month-end close become significantly easier, including:
+With Mosaic in place, multiple steps in the month-end close become significantly easier, including:

 If you want to learn more about how Mosaic helps finance and accounting teams assume a more strategic role in the business, reach out for a personalized demo.
 Or, download this month-end close checklist template and put yourself on the path to a 5-day close.